magdalenaboch/academic-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: comparative social neuroscientist and psychologist.
+role: comparative social neuroscientist and psychologist

 # Organizations/Affiliations to show in About widget
 organizations: